 So despite my weird geekiness and not (yet) NYT-worthy writing, I hope you'll find that bit of inspiration on this site, helping you cook (and eat!) with child-like curiousity and a greater appreciation of food and culture!

 Here are some extra things about me (that I guess is what's usually divulged on these About pages, but also so you don't think I just eat weird food all the time).

 - I have a huge thing for pickles and ferments!
 (Except beer; don't judge.)

 - My spirit animal is chocolate.

 - This Michael Pollan quote is #goals: "Eat food, not too much, mostly plants."
 I'm nowhere near being a vegan (and will probably never be one), but man, Blue Hill has taught me that vegetables can be so much more than we allow them to be!

 - I do a bit of freelance writing!
 So so grateful to have been featured on Food52, Taste, and NeoCha.)

 - Here's a whole jumble of other things I like: Durian.
 Coconut milk + gula melaka.
 Cool indie games.
 Mochi.
 Macadamias.
 Moist cakes.
+I repeat, moist cakes.
 Alliteration.
 Rock climbing (badly).
 Bioshock Infinite (and what it could have been).
-The first two seasons of Fringe and HoC.
-The occasional soul-crushing, morality-questioning anime.
-(Don't judge.)
+The occasional worldview-flipping, morality-questioning TV show.
 Chocolate.
 And chocolate.